dakhamohammed/alx-system_engineering-devops/0x02-shell_redirections/README.md

     - Shell script that counts the number of directories and sub-directories in the current directory.      - The current and parent directories should not be taken into account
       - Hidden directories should be counted

+13. 12-newest_files
+    - Shell script that displays the 10 newest files in the current directory.